 As chairwoman of the Bundist women’s organization YAF (Yidisher Arbeter Froy), Dina Blond was one of the most prominent representatives of the Jewish labor party in interwar Poland.
 From her youth on, her life was closely intertwined with the Bund, to which she remained loyal until her death in New York in 1985.
 At the same time, she was also one of the best-known Yiddish translators of her day.

 Dina Blond, as she came to be known within the party, was born Shayne-Feygl Szapiro on March 1, 1887 in Vilna.
 Her parents, Shimen-Itskhak and Khane-Sara Szapiro, sent their daughter to middle school, but an educational circle formed by young people for the purpose of self-study proved a more important influence.
 There she experienced for the first time a strong feeling of community, which was further intensified by her active participation in the Russian Revolution of 1905.
-From that time on, Dina Blond was also a member of the Jewish labor party Bund.
+From that time on, Blond was a member of the Jewish labor party, the General Jewish Labor Bund, commonly known as the Bund.